MatRoth/resquin/README.md

-low-quality responses ([Bhaktha, Silber, and Lechner 2024](#ref-bhaktha); [Curran 2016](#ref-curran2016); [Vaerenbergh and Thomas 2013](#ref-vanvaerenbergh2013)). `resp_styles()`, `resp_distributions()`, `resp_nondifferentiation()` and `resp_patters()`
+low-quality responses ([Bhaktha, Silber, and Lechner 2024](#ref-bhaktha); [Curran 2016](#ref-curran2016); [Vaerenbergh and Thomas 2013](#ref-vanvaerenbergh2013)). `resp_styles()`, `resp_distributions()`, `resp_nondifferentiation()` and
-provide response quality indicators geared towards multi-item scales or matrix questions.
+`resp_patterns()` provide response quality indicators geared towards multi-item scales or matrix questions.
 Both multi-item scales and matrix questions present survey respondents with multiple questions which have the same response format, meaning the same number and labeling of response options.

 At the moment, `resquin` provides four functions: